dapovoa/porto-gtfs-etl-pipeline/API_LIMITATIONS.md

 - Bus could have done anything in those 5 seconds

 **No real-time context**
-- API: Route ID only
+- API: Route ID available in annotations array only
 - No traffic conditions, no roadworks, no detours
 - No reason for deviations